waynodiablo/Oystercard/yelp.md

 `$ rails generate rspec:install`

-This gets RSpec going by creating a /spec directory and a helper file.
+This gets RSpec going by creating a `spec` directory and a helper file.

-In your spec/rails_helper.rb file, add the line:
+In your `spec/rails_helper.rb` file, add the line:

 `require 'capybara/rails'`